 • Guides inpatient treatment decisions when made available

 Hospice care usually consists of having a caregiver in the home with the patient.
-In nonmedical situations, Amada Senior Care caregivers help hospice patients with activities of daily living, and provide comfort in their last days of life.
+In nonmedical situations, Amada Senior Care caregivers help hospice patients with activities of daily living and provide comfort in their last days of life.
 Amada Senior Care also provides assistance to families of patients receiving palliative care who want to relocate their loved one to an assisted-living facility or care home.
-With resources like amadaplacements.com, Amada professionals work to find the best possible facility that fits the needs of your loved one.
+CLICK HERE to find an Amada Senior Care advisor near you who can assist in finding the Advance Care Planning and nonmedical care resources as well as funding solutions that fits your needs or those of your loved one.